GiancarloHaidar/A3_Group6B_FinalGame/README.md

 Change 1: Players reported not noticing the level progress bar because it blended into the environment.
 So we modified the bar to include a little icon to better reflect the game's visual progress.
 This allowed for more forward planning in the earlier levels before proceeding to the harder ones.

-Change 2: Consequently, Level 3 had to introduce three new game mechanics for deeper emergence.
+Change 2: Additionally, Level 3 had to introduce three new game mechanics for deeper emergence.
 Based on feedback, we decided to fine-tune our environment to better represent our narrative of moving space into deep space:

 - Platforms move more aggressively to challenge the player more.
 - Gravity is higher to give the player less predictable control.